Venafi/vault-pki-monitor-venafi/README.md

 <!-- TODO: show example of separating permissions between InfoSec and DevOps -->
 ## Venafi Policy usage scenario

 Following scenario assumes that you already started the Vault and mounted venafi plugin.
-If not you can use instructions from quickstart or use demo scripts to start simple vault server with consul (not recommended for production).
+If not, you can use instructions from quickstart or use demo scripts to start simple vault server with consul (not recommended for production).
 To start demo server run `make docker_server` command.
-After starting demo server you will need to export VAULT_TOKEN with Root token and VAULT_ADDR variables
+After starting demo server, you will need to export VAULT_TOKEN with Root token and VAULT_ADDR variables
     ```
     export VAULT_TOKEN=<enter root token here>
     export VAULT_ADDR=http://127.0.0.1:8200